#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 But my sophomore year changed everything.

 During my Sophomore year, I became completely burnt out on baseball.
 Furthermore, I had taken a “Christian Beliefs” class that rocked me.
 My professor spent most of our classes attempting to “debunk” key aspects of the Christian faith.
 Things like the inerrancy and infallibility of Scripture, the creation account, the reality of hell and God’s judgment against sin, the flood, and more.
 I knew I disagreed with him, and I’d often voice those disagreements, but I wasn’t equipped to go toe-to-toe with him.
 His arguments were practiced, and as a young believer, I felt outmatched.
 I remember sitting in class, heart pounding, as I tried to articulate my objections, only to leave feeling frustrated and inadequate.
-Those moments of conflict were uncomfortable, but they were also pivotal.
+Those moments of conflict were uncomfortable, but they were also pivotal in learning how to resolve conflict.

 This led me down a deep rabbit hole of Bible study.
 As I learned more about the reliability and trustworthiness of Scripture, I became more passionate about helping others see that as well.
 It grieved me that many of my classmates were being persuaded to untether themselves from God’s word.
 I spent hours poring over books, listening to sermons, and discussing theology with friends.
 That season of conflict with my professor sparked a hunger for truth that I hadn’t known before.